NP-Completeness | Set 1 (Introduction)

 Let L1 and L2 be two decision problems.
 Suppose algorithm A2 solves L2.
 That is, if y is an input for L2 then algorithm A2 will answer Yes or No depending upon whether y belongs to L2 or not.

-Learning reduction in general is very important.
-For example, if we have library functions to solve certain problem and if we can reduce a new problem to one of the solved problems, we save a lot of time.
-Consider the example of a problem where we have to find minimum product path in a given directed graph where product of path is multiplication of weights of edges along the path.
-If we have code for Dijkstra’s algorithm to find shortest path, we can take log of all weights and use Dijkstra’s algorithm to find the minimum product path rather than writing a fresh code for this new problem.
+Learning reduction, in general, is very important.
+For example, if we have library functions to solve certain problems and if we can reduce a new problem to one of the solved problems, we save a lot of time.
+Consider the example of a problem where we have to find the minimum product path in a given directed graph where the product of the path is the multiplication of weights of edges along the path.
+If we have code for Dijkstra’s algorithm to find the shortest path, we can take the log of all weights and use Dijkstra’s algorithm to find the minimum product path rather than writing a fresh code for this new problem.

 From the definition of NP-complete, it appears impossible to prove that a problem L is NP-Complete.
 By definition, it requires us to that show every problem in NP is polynomial time reducible to L. Fortunately, there is an alternate way to prove it.
-The idea is to take a known NP-Complete problem and reduce it to L. If polynomial time reduction is possible, we can prove that L is NP-Complete by transitivity of reduction (If a NP-Complete problem is reducible to L in polynomial time, then all problems are reducible to L in polynomial time).
+The idea is to take a known NP-Complete problem and reduce it to L. If a polynomial-time reduction is possible, we can prove that L is NP-Complete by transitivity of reduction (If an NP-Complete problem is reducible to L in polynomial time, then all problems are reducible to L in polynomial time).

 What was the first problem proved as NP-Complete?

 It is always useful to know about NP-Completeness even for engineers.
 Suppose you are asked to write an efficient algorithm to solve an extremely important problem for your company.
 After a lot of thinking, you can only come up exponential time approach which is impractical.
-If you don’t know about NP-Completeness, you can only say that I could not come with an efficient algorithm.
-If you know about NP-Completeness and prove that the problem as NP-complete, you can proudly say that the polynomial time solution is unlikely to exist.
-If there is a polynomial time solution possible, then that solution solves a big problem of computer science many scientists have been trying for years.
+If you don’t know about NP-Completeness, you can only say that I could not come up with an efficient algorithm.
+If you know about NP-Completeness and prove that the problem is NP-complete, you can proudly say that the polynomial-time solution is unlikely to exist.
+If there is a polynomial-time solution possible, then that solution solves a big problem of computer science many scientists have been trying for years.

 We will soon be discussing more NP-Complete problems and their proof for NP-Completeness.